Mauznemo/SmartifyOS/README.md

 7. Now click on the ⚠️ icon and install the needed version (make sure to tick `Linux Build support (Mono)` under `Add modules`)

 ### For only testing/using and finding bugs:

-If you don't plan to modify any code and only want to help find bugs or suggest features to add you can do it like this:
+If you don't plan to modify any core code and only want to help find bugs or suggest features to add you can do it like this:

 1. Install the [Unity Hub](https://unity.com/) (When you open the Unity Hub the first time click on `Skip Installation`)
 2. Clone the repo
    ```